-2. Progressive phase: characterized by tissue hypoperfusion and worsening circulatory and metabolic abnormalities including lactic acidosis due to anaerobic glycolysis.
-The acidosis also blunts the vasomotor response, causing vasodilation.
+2. Progressive phase: characterized by tissue hypo-perfusion and worsening circulatory and metabolic abnormalities, since persistent tissue hypoxia lead to anaerobic glycolysis and lactic acidosis.
+The acidosis also reduces the vasomotor response, causing vasodilation.

 • In the absence of appropriate intervention, or in severe cases, the process eventually enters an irreversible stage.